ShardFenix/DontBeStupid/README.md

 or
 - Popular Hero's damage decreased from 125 to 100.

 The state of the game after the change is identical.
-The hero does 100 damage.
+The hero does 100 damage NOW.
 However, people will priase or criticize the game differently depending on what was in the game last week.
 They take a change they see as positive or negative and wrongfully apply that feeling to the present state of things.

 Unfortunately, people do this in real life.
-I have spoken to people who, when asked if they think Trump is a good president, will start their response by saying "Well, Obama..."

-No. Obama isn't president.
+I have spoken to people who, when asked if they think Trump is a good president, will start their response by saying "Well, Obama did X and Y...".
+Stop.
+Obama isn't president.
 Obama isn't part of Trump's administration.
 Obama's existence has nothing to do with whether Trump is a good president.

+More succintly, here is the complete list of things that affect the current state of the game:
+- The current state of the game

+Notice how that list did NOT contain "the state of the game last year" or "Contents of last week's patch notes".

+## "Learn to Adapt"
+This is a combination of the above two fallacies.
+Often, after a balance update or a neew expansion releases, there will be something unfair or broken in the game that should be addressed.
+Of course, there will always be a few retards that flaunt their no-name Silver League fame and retort with "It's fine.
+Learn to adapt."

+The more astute among you may notice that the above quote has zero elements of an argument.
+It has no evidence, no logic, and no conclusion.
+It is merely a claim, which is baseless and usually wrong.

+Subconsciously, people who say this have a hidden agenda: "I use this broken strategy to win, because I'm not good enough to win using balanced game components and fair rules.
+Therefore, I must keep this broken thing in the game as long as possible.
+Telling people to adapt to the fact that I'm cheating makes me feel superior in a game that I otherwise suck at."

+Of course, since people who say this have very low intelligence, their head voice says something more like this: "Me like overpowered thing.
+I win lots.
+Must keep winning.
+Pull words from ass to defend cheating."